digitalspring/whitepaper/whitepaper.md

 the client doing the polling must already know beforehand that he would like to have the data in question (e.g. the temperature as a function of time).
-This is in contrast to spontaneous (e.g. user-initiated) requests.
+This is in contrast to spontaneous (e.g. user-initiated) requests that ask for data on demand.

 ### Pushing

 The opposite of polling is *pushing*.
 There, the client receives new data automatically when it becomes available, i.e. without having to ask for it.
-Similarly to the poll mechanism, this requires the client to make the decision beforehand that he would like to receive the data in the first place.
+Similarly to the polling mechanism, this requires the client to make the decision beforehand that he would like to receive the data in the first place.